|Room:||Malet Place Engineering Building, 3.23|

 Gower Street, London, WC1E 6BT

-I joined the Biomedical Ultrasound Group in September 2018, as part of the Centre for Doctoral Training in Medical Imaging.
+I studied Acoustic Engineering for my undergraduate degree, and then trained and worked as a secondary science teacher for two years before joining the Biomedical Ultrasound Group in September 2018, as part of the Centre for Doctoral Training in Medical Imaging.

 2013 – 2016 University of Southampton – Acoustical Engineering BEng